Lubrum/Physiotherapists-Rio-Grande-do-Sul-Brazil/README.md

 ![Alt text](figures/figure2.png?raw=true "Title")

 ![Alt text](figures/figure3.png?raw=true "Title")

+Of course, we can save the data in .csv format or other to save us in the future from having exceptional effort to organize this data again.
+That's it.
+Thank you guys and share it with your mates !!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.